One of the main parts to homesteading is frugal living.

 Your cable company has different packages they can offer you.
 The same goes for your phone company.

 The list goes on and on.
 So just go down the list, call the company, and see if they can help lower your monthly bill.

 Cleaning products are expensive.
 It doesn’t matter how you cut it.

-You aren’t sure what is in them and it feel like the better they work the more expensive they are.
+You aren’t sure what is in them and it feels like the better they work the more expensive they are.

-So what do you do in order to be more frugal and save more money?
+What do you do for frugal living and save more money?